gontzess/reaction_trello/current_story.md

 -> "Add a list" button after the last list

 Note: if the input is an empty string, the form doesn't disappear when we click the "Save" button.

+Toggle:

+- if not selected, when click any of the element/sub elements
+  - set as selected, so that it opens up
+- if selected, aka its open, only want to close it when when click save or X.

+open, close, save